KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

 ### Day 20 ###

--Review of the topics from yesterday.
+- Review of the topics from yesterday.
--Importing and exporting using ES6 syntax and default JS syntax.
+- Importing and exporting using ES6 syntax and default JS syntax.
--Intro to Express and created some simple servers and a very simple API.
+- Intro to Express and created some simple servers and a very simple API.
--There was a lot of info to take in today.
+- There was a lot of info to take in today.
 This is my first experience with the back-end, -and things aren’t fully clicking yet, but I’m ok with that.
 I’m becoming more comfortable with being uncomfortable.
--Also attended an after class workshop hosted by some of the great coaches, which helped clarify a few things for me.
+- Also attended an after class workshop hosted by some of the great coaches, which helped clarify a few things for me.

 ### Day 21 ###